 These courses will set your teams in the right direction, but if you really want to make sure the security-first mindset sticks, you need to create an environment where everyone in your organisation is talking about security, all the time.

-For example, we have a dedicated company-wide Slack channel where we are constantly raising awareness of issues, threats, events etc. Get this right and over time it will change hearts and minds.
+For example, we have a dedicated company-wide Slack channel where we constantly discuss issues, threats, events etc. Get this right and it will change hearts and minds.

-Ultimately you will own and drive your own culture.
-Working with a partner like ourselves can help affect change, but in the end, the change has to come from within.
+Ultimately, you own and drive your culture.
+We can help affect change but the impetus for change has to come from within.